 If you’d like to try more felting projects, check out these felted Easter cat toys.
 The tutorial includes a felted Peep and Easter Egg filled with catnip!

 And remember to review the full guide on everything wet felting to learn different felting techniques.
+You can also use a simple piece of wet felted fabric to make a masquerade mask or make a fully wet felted Venetian mask.

 Handmade Felted Coin Purse